iivanoo/covid-apps-observer/data/data_uk/reports/resources/gov.scot.covidtracker___1.2.1/report.md

 <img src="1_star_reviews_wordcloud.png" alt="gov.scot.covidtracker 1 reviews"/>
 </p>

+> I've never been able to use this app, as it's incompatible with phones made before ~2017, which is quite disgusting given the reason for its existence.<br> :date: __2021-05-13 17:33:32__

 > Don't think this app works as good as it does any more.
 When I used to switch off Bluetooth I got a notification now it doesn't do anything<br> :date: __2021-04-28 18:13:57__

 > Waste of time<br> :date: __2021-04-27 14:25:19__